 My child Harry, now 24, grew up lighting candles on our menorah and hanging ornaments on our tree.
 So it seemed only logical to them* in kindergarten that we should celebrate Kwanzaa, too.
-I hated saying no to that kid, but I had to draw the line at another eight-day celebration.
-So we stuck to the Hanukkah rituals of fried potato latkes, gold foil-covered chocolate coins, or “gelt,” and visits from Santa.
+I hated saying no to that kid.
+But I had to draw the line at another eight-day celebration.
+So we stuck to the Hanukkah rituals of potato pancakes, gold foil-covered chocolate coins, or “gelt,” and visits from Santa.

 For me, the holidays are most fun experienced through the eyes of little kids.
 So I did some page turning this week in The Harry Chronicles to find some holiday-themed “Harry-isms.”
 Here are a few of my favorites.

 Harry was almost two years old in February 1992 when we celebrated his dad’s 40th birthday at the house with family and friends.
 After lighting all forty candles on Ken’s cake, Harry tugged on my pants leg and asked, “Hanukkah gelt?”

 Before getting into bed on the Christmas Eve Harry was three, they* looked up at me and said, “Santa’s at other kids’ houses now.”

 Our elderly next-door neighbor Brad passed away the December Harry was four.
 A week later, Harry asked, “How come Santa Claus doesn’t die?
 Is it magic?”

 The holiday season Harry was five, she wanted the Barbie Bubble Gum Shop.
 They made a point of telling us, “The Barbie is not included.”

 That same year, I’d left a price sticker on the bottom of a foil-wrapped chocolate fish in Harry’s Christmas stocking.
 “Look, Mom!” they said, bounding over to me.
 “Santa paid 19 cents for this!”